Do I have to pay ECCs?Posted on 25 September 2021 by Beaming Support

-When new infrastructure is required to connect up a particular site, an Openreach survey will be carried out to determine the scope of the work needed.
+When new infrastructure is required to connect up a particular site, an Openreach survey will be carried out to determine the scope of the work needed, using the following process:

-- Openreach surveyor arranges a convenient date for a joint site survey to take place.
+- A convenient date is arranged for a joint site survey to take place.

 - Once the survey has been completed the Openreach surveyor has 10 working days to update the order with their survey report of the works required to provide service.